Bengal Assembly pandemonium: A look at the other infamous scenes | Politics

 Uttar Pradesh, 2017: Governor Ram Naik was pelted with paper balls by the opposition during an address, the House witnessed slogan-shouting and trooping into the well by opposition members, even as an SP member blew a whistle through the 35-minute address to ensure that the governor's voice was drowned out.

+Uttar Pradesh, 2013: It was a free-for-all in the well when BJP raised a storm in response to Samajwadi Party minister Ambika Chaudhary's aggressive remarks against a party MLA.

-Uttar Pradesh, 1997: Brawl erupted when one Bahujan Samaj Party MLA allegedly threw a small loudspeaker at the Speaker’s chair in course of protest against the BJP government.
+Uttar Pradesh, 1997: A brawl erupted when one Bahujan Samaj Party MLA allegedly threw a small loudspeaker at the Speaker's chair in the course of a protest against the BJP government.
 Microphone stands, paperweights, glass shards and furniture were used by members to attack each other, leaving many grievously injured.

-In 2013, it was free-for-all in the well when BJP raised a storm in response to SP minister Ambika Chaudhary's aggressive remarks against a party MLA.

 Jammu and Kashmir, 2019: House witnessed noisy scenes during a discussion on the implementation of Goods and Services Tax (GST), with opposition members rushing towards the chair, prompting adjournments.